muratk5n/thirdwave/en/README.md

 ---

-That superannuation thing at the end was somewhat dogdy too; It even freaked *me* out and I'm just an outside observer.
+That superannuation biz too at the end, was somewhat dogdy; It even freaked *me* out, and I'm just an outside observer.

 ---